activecell/activecell.com/support/forecasts/overheads-overview.md

 <!-- screenshot -->

 In this case, the table and chart will only show actual data with no plan to compare against.
+Any actuals that show up in overheads accounts will show as a variance.

 ## Forecast method: Forecast manually: 1 line